Last updated Jul. 1, 2023 by Charles Zemub

 What makes a credit union different from a bank, you might wonder?
 Is it better to use a credit union or a bank?

 While both ensure users can safely deposit or borrow money for various purposes, some distinctions depend on how you want to manage your money.

 What are the Differences between a Credit Union and a Bank?

 Generally, banks offer a more comprehensive range of retirement, loans, and banking products credit unions lack.
 Most credit unions fall short of larger banks in terms of access to multiple branches, online and mobile banking technology, and ATMs.

-Credit Unions offer high savings rate and minimal interest rates on loans better than most banks.
+Credit Unions offer high savings rates and minimal interest rates on loans, better than most banks.
 Also, larger banks may subject you to poor and inflexible customer service, whereas Credit Unions often prioritize excellent customer service.

 Let’s get down to the significant factors that distinguish banks from Credit Unions, their benefits and demerits, and their suitability for specific purposes.

 Ownership and Membership